-B. What are you going to do everyday?
+B. What are you going to do every day?

 This is the basic premise of most job search decisions.
 First, find out how different options answer these questions, then go towards that career path.
 Second, everyone looking for an accounting job wants to know more or less what they will be paid ahead of time in order to know what size mattress to order so they can store all their money under it.

 Back to serious business, the US Bureau of Labor Statistics can help us figure out what your potential salary will be, as well as give us the expected growth in both job openings and future salary.
 With companies placing a much greater emphasis on effective accounting practices and checks and balances, there is a growing demand for accounting professionals in the corporate sphere.
-Next is more info on a typical accountant salary and job description.

-3. Let’s Start with the Job Growth
+3. Lets Start with the Job Growth

 The Bureau of Labor Statistics has predicted that there will be 16% more jobs in the field of accounting by 2020, making this field attractive if you are seeking a stable job with growth potential.
 BOOM